Cherry Simple Syrup

 ingredients

-• 1 cup cherries pitted
+• 1 cup fresh or frozen cherries pitted

 • 1 cup water